violapterinblog/violapterinblog.github.io/_posts/2020-01-26-euruss-song-a-fan-submission.md

 And does the goose find that for hours \\
 Her babies make room for their death?__

-Don't ask me what the poem means.
+Don't ask me what the poem means!
-I just scrambled the lyrics proper, and those of *Go Tell Aunt Rhody*, and let unleashed my creativity, following what the imagery led me!
+I just scrambled the lyrics proper, and those of *Go Tell Aunt Rhody*, and let unleashed my creativity, following what the imagery led me.
-I do intend my
-Anyway, I do hope the poem is as creepy as possible.
+Anyway, I do hope my poem is creepy enough.
-(Seriously, the *Go Tell Aunt Rhody* already reads creepy enough, and so are many Mother Goose tales.
+(By the way, the *Go Tell Aunt Rhody* already reads creepy, and so are many Mother Goose tales.
 No wonder Agatha Christie was inspired of *And Then There Were None*.)